 2) Start with the easier implementation of the Online Game.

 The Online Game is easier for teachers to get started using.
-Teachers don’t have to print out worksheets, maintain files and organize student pairs so they actually practice with the Online Game.
-It is therefore easier to implement.
-Less than enthusiastic teachers, who might not start Worksheet Program, will at least start doing the Online Game.
-After they see the success of the Online Game and students’ enthusiasm, they will then be more willing to do Worksheet Program.
+Teachers don’t have to print out worksheets, maintain files and organize student pairs, so they practice with the Online Game.
+It is, therefore, easier to implement.
+Less than enthusiastic teachers, who might not start the worksheets, will at least start doing the Online Game.
+After they see the success of the Online Game and the students’ enthusiasm, they will be more willing to do the Worksheet Program.

 3) Online Game is easier for parents to support.

 Both Worksheet Program and Online Game can be done at home.
-The Worksheet Program’s homework component is for students to bring home the worksheet on which they tested that day, and practice with a parent or sibling, the same way they practiced in school.
+The Worksheet Program’s homework component is for students to bring home the worksheet they tested that day and practice with a parent or sibling, the same way they practiced in school.
 That takes someone’s time.
 The Online Game only requires access to a device, and once the student logs in, the computer does the correcting and rewarding.
-So the Online Game is easier for parents to do and so gets a foot in the door.
-Once they see their child’s success and enthusiasm, then parents are then more willing to do Worksheet Program as well.
+So the Online Game is easier for parents to do and gets a foot in the door.
+Once they see their child’s success and enthusiasm, parents are more willing to do the Worksheet Program.
 Which will provide more and better learning.

 4) Worksheet Program more rigorously develops math fact fluency.

 Compared to the Online Game, the Worksheet Program is a bit harder to pass a level.
 Students have to practice with their partners more time before they pass, so students learn facts better with it.
 They are more solid in their knowledge of facts when they are done with an operation like multiplication in the Worksheet Program than they are if they just run through multiplication in the Online Game.
 This is a reason not to do the Online Game only.
 Of course, students are even stronger in their facts when they practice with both.

 5) Worksheet Program will generalize to computation more readily.